Kenshiro-28/MAGI/README.md

 ### Web plugin

-This plugin allows MAGI to browse the Internet for up-to-date information.
+This plugin allows MAGI to browse the internet for up-to-date information.
+Even when the plugin is active, MAGI decides when to use it.

 #### Configuration